 Meet The Clerk & Recorder Team

-The 2020 Custer County Primary Election will be held on Tuesday June 30, 2020.
+The 2020 Custer County General Election will be held on Tuesday November 3rd, 2020.
 All elections will be mail ballot elections.
 This means that everyone who is an active voter will automatically receive their ballot in the mail.
 Ballots cannot be forwarded, so if you plan on being out of town during the election, make sure that we have a mailing address so that we can send your ballot to you.

 If you do not wish to vote using your mail ballot, you may surrender that ballot to the Clerk’s Office and vote on the voting machine.

 You may register to vote several different ways.
 You can go online to www.govotecolorado.gov and register to vote or update your voter information.
-Or you can download a voter registration form, fill it out and either bring it by our office; mail it to Custer County Clerk, PO Box 150, Westcliffe, CO 81252-0150; or email it to email@example.com.
+Or you can download a voter registration form HERE or HERE fill it out and either bring it by our office; mail it to Custer County Clerk, PO Box 150, Westcliffe, CO 81252-0150; or email it to firstname.lastname@example.org.

 Deadlines for voter registration